johnsosoka/ifpa-api-python/docs/getting-started/configuration.md

 ## HTTP Session Configuration

-The SDK uses the `requests` library internally.
+The package uses the `requests` library internally.
 The HTTP client:

 - Maintains a persistent session for connection pooling
 - Sets the `X-API-Key` header automatically
 - Handles timeouts and retries
 - Parses JSON responses

-**Connection pooling**: The SDK reuses HTTP connections for better performance.
+**Connection pooling**: The package reuses HTTP connections for better performance.
 Always close the client when done:

 ```python
 # Option 1: Manual close